Imagine sitting in class on your first day of school and not being able to understand half of what is being taught to you.

 A Literacy Program Tied to Leadership

-Acknowledging children as our future leaders, RBBB equips third and eighth graders with tools to handle future responsibilities and grow into healthy, independent adults.
-Our mission supports children in creating a new opportunity to overcome their reading setbacks.
+Acknowledging children as our future leaders, RBBB equips third and sixth thru eighth graders with tools and training to handle future responsibilities and grow into healthy, independent adults.
+Our mission supports children in creating a new opportunity to overcome their literacy and learning setbacks and to invest in their communities.

-We create change by helping children master reading comprehension in three proven ways: improving concentration, encouraging an active enjoyment of reading, and developing a richer understanding of what is being read.
+We create change by helping all children master reading comprehension in three proven ways: improving concentration, encouraging active enjoyment of reading, and developing a richer understanding of what is being read.

 All children completing the RBBB program are more likely to increase their educational attainment by successfully graduating high school, engaging in higher education, becoming independent learners, obtaining gainful employment, accessing health care, increasing civic engagement, inspiring others to read well, and holding a positive sense of self.